 For the installation to the ceiling, the detector must be mounted only on the compatible adaptor bases listed in the "TECHNICAL SPECIFICATIONS" table.
 Refer to the specific base's literature for further details.

-WIRING

-After having installed the base to the ceiling, wiring has to be carried out in order to connect the base to the analogue loop and, so, to the installation

-Analogue loop wires must be correctly connected to the base's terminals: check the performed wiring by referring to the figure 2 diagram.
+WIRING After having installed the base to the ceiling, wiring has to be carried out in order to connect the base to the analogue loop and, so, to the installation.
+Analogue loop wires must be correctly connected to the base's terminals: check the performed wiring by referring to the figure 2 diagram

-REMOTE OUTPUT CAPABILITY

-Remote output capability is available as a standard feature, so a remote indication lamp or a compatible platform sounder (check power requirements and loop drive limits) may be wired to the base terminals (Figure 3).
+REMOTE OUTPUT CAPABILITY Remote output capability is available as a standard feature, so a remote indication lamp or a compatible slave platform sounder (check power requirements and loop drive limits) may be wired to the base terminals (Figure 3).
 If other equipment is connected to the remote output, its supply current must be eventually limited by using an adequate resistor.
-Consult the TECHNICAL SPECIFICATIONS table and assess the external device current absorption's

-SHORT CIRCUIT ISOLATORS

-The detector is equipped with bi-directional short-circuit isolators to help protect against wiring faults that may otherwise result in loop failure.
-In the event of a short circuit isolators either side should open to maintain most functions.

-Normal operation can be restored after the fault has been correct-

-DEVICE PROGRAMMING - ADDRESS SETTING

-Detectors can be addressed using a special hand-held programming unit or they can be automatically addressed from the control panel (if this feature exists for the model used) after they have been installed

-Addresses may be selected from a range from 1 to 240, although of course, each device on the loop must have a unique address.

-DEVICE PROGRAMMING - SENSITIVITY SETTING

-A choice of four smoke sensitivity levels is available; if such feature is provided, this level can be set through the control panel
+Consult the TECHNICAL SPECIFICATIONS table and assess the external device current absorption's value DEVICE PROGRAMMING - ADDRESS SETTING Detectors can be addressed using a special hand-held programming unit.
+Addresses may be selected from a range from 1 to 240, although, of course, each device on the loop must have a unique address.
+Automatic addressing by the control panel cannot be performed with this type of device.
+DEVICE PROGRAMMING - SENSITIVITY SETTING A choice of four smoke sensitivity levels is available; if such feature is provided, this level can be set through the control panel.
 Level 1 is most sensitive and level 4 is the least sensitive.

-No thermal sensitivity level can be selected on this detector model.
+No thermal sensitivity level can be selected on this detector